 There are of course far more people who fly to Spain than drive, so naturally there is a great number of car hire companies to choose from – you only need search for ‘car rental Spain’, ‘car hire Spain’ or ‘car hire Spain compare’ on Google to get an idea of what’s out there.

-Your UK driver’s licence allows you to legally drive out in Spain – that is, while the UK is part of the EU.
+Your UK driver’s licence allows you to legally drive out in Spain.
 Nonetheless, knowing the road rules and regulations along with the local driving etiquette is necessary to keeping safe and legal.
 That includes being ready for Spanish road tolls and looking out for unique Spanish road signs.

 Unfortunately, many drivers don’t bother with some of the basics, and that’s how you can get into trouble.
 Whether it’s an unsafe manoeuvre because you didn’t understand the road sign, or something much less obvious like the need to carry a spare pair of spectacles for the driver, there are pitfalls for even experienced Spanish drivers.
 So read on for our handy guide to driving in Spain, and make sure you’re safe and complying with the law with our handy Spanish driving checklist.

 Read on for our detailed guide to the documents, equipment and road etiquette you need to bring with you to Spain...